KatSteinke/magician/README.md

 # MAGICIAN
 MAGICIAN is a tool for easily generating simulated metagenome-assembled genomes from a user-determined "community".
 ## Requirements
-MAGICIAN is a Snakemake pipeline that uses conda to manage dependencies.
+MAGICIAN is a Snakemake pipeline that uses conda or mamba to manage dependencies.
 Thus, it primarily requires Snakemake and conda/mamba to be used.

 It is also necessary to install [a fork of CAMISIM 1.2](https://github.com/KatSteinke/CAMISIM)